Skip to main menu Skip to content

 Remembering Missing and Murdered Indigenous Women, Girls, Men, and Two-Spirit people: TMU Libraries hosts micro gallery

-On May 6, TMU Libraries will install a micro gallery that will act as a memorial to all Missing and Murdered Indigenous Women, Girls, Men, and Two-Spirit people (MMIWGM2S).
-The gallery, located on the main floor of the Main Library, will be comprised of books wrapped in Indigenous materials.
-Some of the books will be marked with the names of lives lost printed in gold on the spine.
-The books were wrapped by students, staff and librarians during book wrapping events in March at the Libraries’ Digital Media Experience Lab.
-The micro gallery installation is part of a large Canadian Library project to respect and honour the thousands of missing and murdered Indigenous women, girls, men and two-spirit people
+TMU Libraries has installed a micro gallery that acts as memorial to all Missing and Murdered Indigenous Women, Girls, Men, and Two-Spirit people (MMIWGM2S).
+The gallery, located on the main floor of the Main Library, is comprised of books wrapped in materials sourced from Indigenous vendors.
+Some of the books have been marked with the names of lives lost printed in gold on the spines.
+The books were wrapped by students, staff and librarians during book wrapping events held in March at the Libraries’ Digital Media Experience Lab.
+The micro gallery installation is part of The Canadian Library project to respect and honour the thousands of missing and murdered Indigenous women, girls, men and two-spirit people

 What is the Canadian Library project (TCL)?